josbeir/cakephp-docs-md/docs/3/en/plugins.md

   collection.

 When loading plugins you can configure which hooks are enabled.
-By default plugins without a [plugin-objects](#plugin-objects) have all hooks disabled.
+By default plugins without a [Plugin Objects](#plugin-objects) have all hooks disabled.
 New style plugins allow plugin authors to set defaults, which can be configured by you in your
 appliation: